-The first Women's Charter was adopted on 17 April 1954 during the founding conference of the Federation of South African Women (FEDSAW).
-This charter called for the enfranchisement of men and women of all races, for equal opportunities in employment, equal pay for equal work, equal rights in relation to property rights, marriage and children, and the removal of all laws and customs that denied women such equality.
+The adoption of the first Women's Charter on 17 April 1954 during the founding conference of the Federation of South African Women (FEDSAW) called for the empowerment of men and women of all races, for equal opportunities in employment, equal pay for equal work, equal rights in relation to property rights, marriage and children, and the removal of all laws and customs that denied women such equality.
 These demands remain as relevant today as they were then.
 The Women's Charter is widely held to be the cornerstone of the Women's Charter for Effective Equality, which the first democratic Parliament adopted in 1994.

-The articles encompass the following broad themes and call for the equal participation, recognition and development of women in all aspects of life and society:
+The Charter contains 12 articles calls for the equal participation, recognition and development of women in all aspects of life and society across a number of broad themes which include:

-- Equality

-- Law and the administration of justice

-- Economy

-- · Education and training

-- · Development, infrastructure and the environment

-- Social services

-- Political and civic life

-- Family life and partnerships

-- Custom, culture and religion

-- Violence against women

-- Health

-- Media
+• Equality • Law and the administration of justice • Economy • Education and training • Development, infrastructure and the environment • Social services • Political and civic life • Family life and partnerships • Custom, culture and religion • Violence against women • Health and • Media.